Frequently Asked Questions About Marriage Encounter

 Do we need to stay overnight, or can we commute from home?

 Since you will derive a great deal of benefit from mingling with other couples who, like you, want to build their marriages, we strongly encourage couples to stay overnight.
 Staying on site also allows you to be free from everyday distractions and focus entirely on one another.
 Make the weekend a get-away with the one you love!
-If special circumstances (i.e. a nursing infant or care of a handicapped child) make it difficult for you to stay overnight, please contact our administrator at 717-569-5676 to make special arrangements, or to register for a non-residential weekend.
+If special circumstances (i.e. a nursing infant or care of a handicapped child) make it difficult for you to stay overnight, please contact our administrator at 717-569-5676 to make special arrangements.

 Do we need to share with the group?